 The system also provides verifiable, transparent, and accountable site-specific information to support Cambodia’s national forest monitoring programs.
 This is required in order to attract sustainable financing for Cambodian conservation and carbon credit investments.
 According to Ecosystem Marketplace, Cambodia has already raised over $11 million for forest conservation from international companies in Europe, Japan, and the United States.
 An Asian Development Bank Study estimated the market for avoided deforestation in Cambodia at $316 million between 2015 and 2020.
 This number is only going to expand in the future as carbon prices stabilize and increase.
 Furthermore, as a signatory to the United Nations Framework Convention on Climate Change (UNFCCC) Cambodia has supported the development of REDD+ and has an ambitious target to reduce its annual deforestation in half by 2026, with 2006 serving as the base year.
 As the REDD+ market expands across Cambodia, the Cambodia Protected Area Forest Alert System can be used to monitor and address illegal logging and land clearance.

 Ankit Joshi is the SERVIR-Mekong Communications Lead at the Asian Disaster Preparedness Center (ADPC).
-He has extensive experience in strategic communication, stakeholder engagement and fundraising.
-Prior to joining ADPC, Ankit led strategic sustainability initiatives at National University of Singapore.
-Ankit received his undergraduate degree in English Literature from University of Mumbai, India and a master’s degrees in Public Administration from Nanyang Technological University, Singapore and Environmental Policy from Roskilde University, Denmark.
-Outside of work, Ankit likes to cook and travel.
-He is a professionally trained mountaineer and has scaled mountain peaks over 18,000 feet in the Himalayas.
+He has extensive experience in strategic communication, stakeholder engagement, program administration, and fundraising.
+Prior to joining ADPC, Ankit led strategic sustainability initiatives at National University of Singapore, including the NUSDeltares Alliance.
+He received his undergraduate degree in English Literature from University of Mumbai, India, and master’s degrees in public administration from Nanyang Technological University, Singapore and environmental policy from Roskilde University, Denmark.